yakkomajuri/structlog/README.md

 # structlog

-A structured logging tool for Node.js.
+A lightweight structured logging tool for Node.js.
+Contains no dependencies!

 ## Example